Part of Nova Aurora, clarity tools for people the legal system was never designed for. $19.99 launch · $29.99 regular · one retainer · this site only

 Fee terms are supposed to be communicated clearly, in writing

 ABA Model Rule 1.5(b) says the scope of representation and the basis or rate of the fee must be communicated to a new client, preferably in writing, before or within a reasonable time after representation begins.
-That only helps consumers if they can actually understand what the document says.1
+That only helps clients if they can actually understand what the document says.1

 2023